 - Paragraph 5 – Conclusion

-AI tip: Ask AI to help you decide – “I’m comparing [Subject A] and [Subject B] in a [word count] essay.
+AI’s in the game: Ask AI to help you decide – “I’m comparing [Subject A] and [Subject B] in a [word count] essay.
 Which structure – block or point-by-point – works better and why?”

 Step-by-Step Compare and Contrast Writing Process